Specimen Selection and TTAB Proceedings: Building a Solid Foundation for Your Mark

 Submit one specimen per class and, if requested, be prepared to provide additional specimens.
 In oppositions and cancellations, provide clear evidence of use for each good or service challenged to bolster your case.

-By adhering to these best practices, applicants can dramatically reduce the risk of specimen‑based refusals or challenges at the TTAB.
+By adhering to these best practices, applicants can reduce the risk of specimen‑based refusals or challenges at the TTAB.
 A thoughtful specimen strategy also signals professionalism and strengthens the overall trademark portfolio.

 Digital Specimens: Best Practices for E-Commerce and Online Services

 As commerce increasingly moves online, digital specimens have become the most common type submitted to the USPTO.
 For e-commerce businesses, acceptable specimens for goods include screenshots of product listing pages that show the mark, the product, and a means of ordering (such as an "Add to Cart" button).
 The screenshot must include the URL and the date it was captured.
+A listing that shows the mark and product but omits any ordering mechanism may be treated as mere advertising rather than a point‑of‑sale display, so the purchasing element is essential.

 For service mark specimens in digital contexts, a website homepage or landing page showing the mark in connection with a description of the services offered is typically acceptable.
 Mobile app screenshots showing the mark and the services can also work, provided the app is available for download (proof of commerce).

 Social media profiles alone are generally not acceptable specimens because they may not sufficiently show use in commerce.
 However, social media posts that include a direct link to purchase goods or engage services may qualify if they clearly show the mark in connection with a commercial transaction.
+Because online pages change frequently, it is wise to preserve a dated, complete capture of any digital specimen at the time of filing, since the live page may no longer match the submitted evidence if the specimen is later challenged.

 For detailed guidance on specimen requirements and drawing specifications, see our trademark specimens and drawings guide.
 If you are preparing your first application, our step-by-step filing guide covers specimen submission as part of the broader application process.
 And if your specimen is rejected, our guide to office action response strategies covers how to respond effectively.